khellang/Scrutor/README.md

 ## Usage

-The library adds two extension methods to `IServiceCollection`:
+The library adds three extension methods to `IServiceCollection`:

 * `Scan` - This is the entry point to set up your assembly scanning.
-* `Decorate` - This method is used to decorate already registered services.
+* `Decorate` - This method is used to decorate already-registered services.
+* `AddComposite` - This method is used to compose already-registered services.

 See **Examples** below for usage examples.